Right now, CoinMarketCap is listing 1000+ active cryptocurrencies. This number is expected to increase as more ICOs are happening each day.

 Bitcoin (BTC) vs. Counterparty (XCP)

-XCP came into existence because a certain amount of BTC were burnt in exchange for the XCP creation.
+XCP came into existence because a certain amount of BTC was burnt in exchange for the XCP creation.
 XCP is essentially a different form of Bitcoin.

 But BTC and XCP are not competitors.
 In fact, XCP can’t exist without BTC.
 Counterparty uses the basic features of decentralization and security offered by Bitcoin and extends it for the creation of custom tokens, decentralized exchanges, escrow processes, and smart contracts.